Javascript Control Flow

 In this post, we’ll explore the main control flow statements that JavaScript provides for decision making and looping.
 You’ll learn how to:

-• Execute code conditionally with if, else, and else if
+- Execute code conditionally with

-• Break control flow with break and continue
+loops - Break control flow with

-• Simplify conditional logic with switch
+- Simplify conditional logic with

-• Scope variables locally with block statements
+- Scope variables locally with block statements

 Understanding control flow will allow you to write more complex and featured programs.
 Let’s jump in!